lonthn/tinypiano/README.md

 # tinypiano
-A tiny virtual midi piano app for Mac
+A tiny virtual midi piano app for Mac.
+(Incomplete)